vladoprea/road-runner-society/README.md

 I choose to create a presentation site for an association that I started 10 years ago with some of my friends.
 Its main activity is based in a rural area in the North of Romania called Valea Chioarului in Maramures County.
 Road Runner Association has the mission to promote artistic and cultural experiment as a lifestyle and support sustainable and responsible development in the rural areas.
 Most of the association projects and actions focus on rural revival through educational, touristic and cultural events.

+The deployed site can be found here: <https://vladoprea.github.io/road-runner-society/>

 ## UX

 The site has a simple and logic structure and it is easy to navigate.
 I planned it more like a presentation site with a single call to action for the possibility of volunteering.
 Usually, people find out about Road Runner Society from other sources, even from friends or directly participating in one of the projects.
 That means that most of the users have a minimum knowledge about the association before entering the site.